-- Ready to shoot: Comes with a build-in lens, while the SL1 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the SL1 requires a separate lens.

 - More compact: Is smaller (115x78mm vs 117x91mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the SL1).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the SL1).